MosaedH/SSHMos/README.md

 pip install -r requirements.txt

 3. Prepare your input files:<br>
-    Create a text file containing the list of IP addresses, with one IP address per line.
+    Create a text file containing the list of IP addresses, with one IP address per line.<br>
-    Create a text file containing the list of usernames, with one username per line.
+    Create a text file containing the list of usernames, with one username per line.<br>
     Create a text file containing the list of passwords, with one password per line.

-5. Run the script with the appropriate command-line arguments.
+4. Run the script with the appropriate command-line arguments.
     Replace ip_addresses.txt with the path to your IP addresses file.
     Replace usernames.txt with the path to your usernames file.
     Replace passwords.txt with the path to your passwords file.